windmill-labs/windmill/README.md

 ### Resource types

 You will also want to import all the approved resource types from [WindmillHub](https://hub.windmill.dev).
-There is no automatic way to do that but it will be this will be made a one-command install with our coming CLI.
+There is no automatic way to do this automatically currently, but it will be possible using a command with the upcoming CLI tool.

 ## Run a local dev setup